Ojas6987/Ojas6987.github.io/README.md

 ---

 ## Introduction
 The League of Legends dataset we use in this analysis specifically comes from 2022, titled the "League of Legends Competitive Matches" dataset.
 This datasets specifically looks at several competitive matches from several leagues throughout the world, collecting important stats such as kils, assists, etc. as well as who the players, teams, and winners were.
-The dataset was large, containing 123 columns and FILL IN rows.
+The dataset was large, containing 123 columns and 149,400 rows.

 With this dataset, we specifically sought to find out when players gain an edge in the game.
 Essentially, we were looking at how likely a team would be to win a game based at a certain point in the game.
 With this in mind, we reached the following question we wanted to address: